Notice: This page requires JavaScript to function properly.

 Example Workflow

-As you can see, we are currently on the master branch, so let’s modify our branch_learning.txt file by adding a new line to it and directly commit this change:
+You are currently on the master branch, so modify the branch_learning.txt file by adding a new line and directly commit this change:

-Let’s now switch to our feature branch, add a different new line to the branch_learning.txt file and directly commit this change:
+Now switch to the feature branch, add a different new line to the branch_learning.txt file, and directly commit this change:

-Both commits are successful, so we can now switch once again to our master branch and try to merge the feature branch with it:
+Both commits are successful, so switch back to the master branch and merge the feature branch with it:

-Oops, it seems we have encountered a merge conflict since the same line of the same file is different for each branch, and thus Git cannot automatically resolve it.
+Oops, a merge conflict occurred because the same line in the same file differs between branches, and Git cannot automatically resolve it.

 Let's also run the git status command to get more information about the conflict:

-This command tells us that we have to either abort the merge or fix conflicts and commit the changes afterwards.
-We’ll go with the later option and resolve the conflicts in the following chapter.
+This message indicates that you must either abort the merge or fix the conflicts and commit the changes afterward.
+You’ll proceed with the latter option and resolve the conflicts in the next chapter.

 Everything was clear?